Careers in the US

 Every year typically up to 15 LSE graduates join The Presidential Management Fellows (PMF) program.
 The PMF program is the US Government’s flagship leadership program to develop federal public service careers.

-Applications for the PMF typically open in early October with a two-week application window.
-LSE Careers and the Harvard Kennedy School run an online webinar once applications open to share information about the fellowship and the recruitment process.
+Applications for the PMF have recently opened in September with a two-week application window.
+LSE Careers run an online webinar once applications open to share information about the fellowship and the recruitment process and provide the opportunity to meet alums who have participated in the program.

 The PMF website has detailed information about eligibility and the application process along with a detailed list of FAQs.